cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   ### When other options are better

   - When presenting multiple paragraphs of content
-behavior: "All info units stack to one column at small screen size. "
+behavior: 'All info units stack to one column at small screen size. '
-accessibility: ""
+accessibility: ''
 related_items: "[](https://cfpb.github.io/design-system/components/links)[](htt\
   ps://cfpb.github.io/design-system/foundation/typography)"
 last_updated: 2019-08-30T16:07:00.000Z